AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 class outranks **cat**.

 A standard gradient-based attack is [projected gradient descent (PGD)](https://arxiv.org/abs/1706.06083).
-Despite the name, PGD takes steps that *increase* the classification loss when its goal is to make any class outrank cat.
+In the setting here, PGD takes steps that *increase* the classification loss so that another class can outrank cat.
 The word *projected* describes how every step is returned to the allowed set.
 Starting from April's image or from a random point inside that set, PGD
 repeatedly:

 1. computes the gradient of the loss with respect to the pixels, which measures